The Patient and Disciplined Investor…

 Clean drinking water remains an issue for millions of poor people around the world.
 A new development might now finally allow researchers to turn seawater into drinking water cost-effectively.

 Artificial Intelligence beats doctors at predicting heart attacks

 Doctors are using more devices to help them identify and treat deadly diseases.
 Artificial intelligence can evaluate significantly larger datasets and more effectively analyze more variables and their relationships than human doctors.

 For the first time, a robot has successfully implanted two 3D-printed teeth into a live patient.
 Many poor people do not have access to quality dental care, and artificial intelligence and robotics could fill that void.

 Littleton, CO 80120

 Todd has been serving clients since 1993.
-Prior to that time, he attended Boston University School of Law and obtained his law degree in 1989.
+Prior to that time, he attended Boston University School of Law and obtained his law degree.
 He practiced law with a large international law firm in the areas of taxation, securities, and corporations.
-He graduated from Kansas State University in 1986.
-He obtained the prestigious Certified Financial Planner® (CFP®) designation in 2002 and also holds the well-respected Chartered Life Underwriter and Chartered Financial Consultant designations from the American College.
+He also graduated from Kansas State University.
+He obtained the prestigious CERTIFIED FINANCIAL PLANNER™ (CFP®) designation in 2002 and also holds the well-respected Chartered Life Underwriter and Chartered Financial Consultant designations from the American College.

 The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material and does not constitute a recommendation.
 Any opinions are those of Todd M. Kirsch and not necessarily those of RJFS or Raymond James.
 Expressions of opinion are as of this date and are subject to change without notice.
 Investing involves risk.
 You can lose your principal.
 There is no assurance any strategy will be successful.
 Please consult your financial advisor before implementing any investment strategy.
 Past performance is not a guarantee of future results.